nus-cs2103-AY2223S1/ip/docs/README.md

 Now you have 7 tasks in the list.
 ```

-Super Duke checks for duplicates, so if you enter the same task more than once, Super Duke will be annoyed!
+Super Duke **checks for duplicates**, so if you enter the same task more than once, Super Duke will be annoyed!

 ```
 ☹ Don't you realise the input task has already been stored in the task list?